NiskuT/Civilization/Rules/rules-summary.md

    </td>
   </tr>
   <tr>
    <td colspan="5" >Win or use a Natural Wonders Card ?
-Place it as a Case on any card
+Place it as a boxes on any card
    </td>
   </tr>
 </table>